dawon020411/Libralist/README.md

 button.
 - You can generate the second required action (search a book) related to the user story "adding multiple Xs to a Y" by filling at least one of text fields and pressing 'Search' button.
-- You can locate my visual component by backgrounds of each panels.
+- You can locate my visual component by backgrounds of each panel.
 - You can save the state of my application by clicking the 'Save Your Library' button in main page.
 - You can reload the state of my application by clicking the 'Load Your Library' button in main page.